sidharth-choudhary786/quant-volatility-risk-engine/README.md

 > The entire pipeline executes end-to-end with no manual intervention.

-## Research Context

-This project grew out of a frustration I kept running into while reviewing quantitative finance projects: impressive headline numbers, but very little attention to research discipline, robustness, or failure analysis.

-The goal here is not to optimize metrics or chase Sharpe ratios, but to design a system that:
-- behaves correctly out-of-sample
-- remains interpretable across regimes
-- exposes failure modes instead of hiding them

-This context informs every design decision in the pipeline.
+## Why I Built This Project

+I started this project after going through several quantitative finance projects that looked impressive on paper but quietly relied on hindsight.
+Once you removed look-ahead or added basic realism, many of those results fell apart.

+Instead of chasing Sharpe ratios, I wanted to see how a strategy behaves when conditions change — especially during volatility spikes.
+That meant accepting weaker headline numbers in exchange for clarity, reproducibility, and visible failure modes.

+I don’t see this codebase as a “strategy to trade”.
+I see it as a research sandbox — something I can stress, break, and inspect when market behavior changes.

 ## Who This Project Is For

-- MSc / MTech / PhD students working on quantitative finance projects
-- Candidates preparing for quant research or trading interviews
-- Researchers interested in volatility modeling and regime-aware systems
-- Engineers and students interested in how professional quantitative research pipelines are structured
+This project is useful for students and early-career researchers working in quantitative finance, as well as candidates preparing for quant research or trading roles.
+It may also help engineers who want to understand how serious research pipelines are structured beyond static backtests.

-## How to Review This Project (Recommended)
+## How to Review This Project

 If you are short on time: